Geometric approach to stable homotopy groups of spheres. I. The Hopf invariant: Cyclic structure for formal (equivariant) mappings

 We need to reformulate the notion of a cyclic structure and of a quaternionic structure without the assumption that the corresponding maps $f: M^{n-k} \to \R^n$ and $g: N^{n-2k} \to \R^n$ are immersions.
 We formulate the necessary definition in minimal generality, under the assumption that $M^{n-k}=\RP^{n-k}$, $N^{n-2k} = S^{n-2k}/\i$.

 Let

 be an arbitrary $PL$-mapping.
 Consider the two-point configuration space

-which is called the “deleted square” of the space $\RP^{n-k}$.
+which is called the пїЅdeleted squareпїЅ of the space $\RP^{n-k}$.
 This space is obtained as the quotient of the direct product without the diagonal by the involution $T': \RP^{n-k} \times \RP^{n-k} \to \RP^{n-k} \times \RP^{n-k}$, exchanging the coordinates.
 This space is an open manifold.
 It is convenient to define an analogous space, which is a manifold with boundary.

 Define the space $\bar \Gamma$ as a spherical blow-up of the space $\RP^{n-k} \times \RP^{n-k} \setminus \Sigma_{diag}$ in the neighborhood of the diagonal.
 The spherical blow-up is a manifold with boundary, which is defined as a result of compactification of the open manifold $\RP^{n-k} \times \RP^{n-k} \setminus \Sigma_{diag}$ by the fiberwise glue-in of the fibers of the unit sphere bundle $ST \Sigma_{diag}$ of the tangent bundle $T \Sigma_{diag}$ in the neighborhood of zero--sections of the normal bundle of the diagonal $\Sigma_{diag} \subset \RP^{n-k} \times \RP^{n-k}$.
 The following natural inclusions are well defined: